Find Independence at TechieForLife

-Be supported in all areas with TechieForLife’s therapeutically sound wrap-around program.
+Meanwhile be supported in all areas with TechieForLife’s therapeutically sound wrap-around program.

 Use the apartments for sleeping, meals and down time.
-TFL’s campus provides a comfortable space for hanging out and socializing.
+Additionally, TFL’s campus provides a comfortable space for hanging out and socializing.
 It has high speed WiFi, big screen TV’s, computers and gaming.

 These are just some of the rich life experiences that can be shared while at TFL.